-The MHRA Blue Guide states that advertisements for POMs are acceptable only on websites whose nature and content are directed at healthcare professionals, and as such, any sections of a website aimed at healthcare professionals should ideally be access-restricted.
 8.3 What rules apply to the content of independent websites that may be accessed by a link from a company-sponsored site?
 What rules apply to the reverse linking of independent websites to a company's website?
 Will the company be held responsible for the content of the independent site in either case?

-Although the Supplementary Information to Clause 28.6 of the ABPI Code states that sites linked via company sites are not necessarily covered by the ABPI Code, PMCPA guidance on digital communications states that any website chosen by a company to link to from its website should stand up to scrutiny.
+Guidance on Digital Communications issued by the PMCPA states that any website chosen by a company to link to from its website should stand up to scrutiny.
 Companies should be confident about the choice of linked sites and that these do not promote POMs to the public.
 For example, referring healthcare professionals or patients to a website giving information about an unlicensed indication may be viewed as promoting that unlicensed indication.
 It is preferable to link to the homepage.
 It should be made clear when a user is leaving any of the company's sites, sites sponsored by the company or is being directed to a site which is not that of the company.